 Click a question to reveal the answer

 Our experiential weekend is based on Genesis 32, where Jacob wrestles with God, receives a new name, a blessing and begins a new relationship with God.
-This biblical teaching — and several others from the life of Jesus and other biblical characters — fuels our vision to create a world of men who live with integrity, grace and courage, fulfilling their God-given purpose.
+This biblical teaching — and several others from the life of Jesus and other biblical characters — fuels our vision to create a world of men and women who live with integrity, grace and courage, fulfilling their God-given purpose.

 Other Biblical influences on our weekend experience include: